Discounted Cash Flow Calculation for WSE:PEP using 2 Stage Free Cash Flow to Equity Model

 board of directors in years:

-The tenure for the Polenergia board of directors is about average.
+The average tenure for the Polenergia board of directors is less than 3 years, this suggests a new board.

 Should You Buy Polenergia SA (WSE:PEP) At zł018.45?